-BS325 History and Philosophy in Psychology
+BS325 History and Philosophy in Psychology 3 credits

 This course traces the development of ideas about human behavior which culminated in the formal establishment of psychology as a discipline.
 Early developments within the formal discipline will also be reviewed.
 Prerequisites: BS225 and BS295, or instructor consent.
+(Spring/Even)

-BS337 Counseling for Grief and Loss
+BS337 Counseling for Grief and Loss 3 credits

 This course is designed to be a survey of human grief processes and basic approaches to providing help and comfort to those who are grieving.
 Students will become familiar with the stages of grief, the tasks of grief, mediators of grief, recognizing and dealing with complicated grief reactions, addressing special types of loss, and the multigenerational nature of grief and loss.
-(Interterm/Odd Years)
+(Spring/Odd)

-BS345 Biological Foundations of Behavior
+BS345 Biological Foundations of Behavior 3 credits

 This course presents biological principles which are important to behavior and covers aspects of comparative and physiological psychology.
 Specific topics include principles of physiological analysis, structures and functions of the nervous system, and neurophysiologic correlates of behavior patterns.
 The lab includes investigations of neuroanatomy and examination of methods used to investigate brain-behavior relationships.
 Students must complete lab and research reports.
 Prerequisites: BS225 and BS295, or consent of the instructor.
-(Writing Intensive) (Spring/Even Years)
+(Writing Intensive) (Spring/Even)

-BS351 Introduction to Psychopharmacology
+BS351 Introduction to Psychopharmacology 3 credits

 In this course, students will develop an understanding of pharmacokinetics, types of psychopharmacological interventions, and legal and ethical considerations related to psychopharmacological treatment.
-(Fall/Odd Years)
+(Fall/Odd)